 As drug addiction is both a physical and a psychological condition, so must drug abuse treatment in Florida or anywhere else pose both physical and psychological solutions to it.
 The success of any drug rehab program hinges on its ability to confront drug dependency in all its forms, with the obvious corollary that drug abuse can only be overcome by virtue of a holistic and expansive substance abuse recovery plan.

-From a physical perspective, drug abuse treatment aims both to cleanse an addict’s system of drugs and drug byproducts and to medically mitigate the chemical cravings that encourage drug abuse in the first place.
+From a physical perspective, drug abuse treatment aims both to cleanse an addict’s system of drugs and drug byproducts and to medically mitigate the chemical cravings that encourage drug’s in the first place.
 On the former front, professional drug detox care is an essential conduit to drug abuse recovery: The first stage of sobriety can be a physically traumatic one, and the doctors and caregivers at drug detox facilities are specially trained to help patients manage the uncomfortable symptoms of drug withdrawal.
 With respect to cravings, successful drug abuse recovery typically includes the use of advanced medical treatments to diminish the sense of chemical need associated with drug addiction, thereby helping patients achieve the sort of physical stability needed to foster more permanent healing.

 Of course, and to emphasize a point made earlier, such personal growth is ultimately a function of personal effort.
 No drug abuse treatment program can heal an addict who doesn’t want to be healed; you can lead a horse to water, as the old saying goes, but you can’t make him drink.
 Drug abuse treatment is ultimately and at best a facilitator of drug abuse recovery, a vehicle for addicts who must, in the end, take responsibility for the success of their own drug abuse treatment plans.
 Drug abuse healing is up to you, when you really get down to it, and no one else can ever get you all the way to where you need to go.
-For more information or help finding the right drug treatment facility for you, call the professionals at The Watershed Addiction Treatment Programs 1-800-861-1768 or visit http://thewatershed.com
+For more information or help finding the right drug treatment facility for you, call the professionals at The Watershed Addiction Treatment Programs at 1-800-861-1768.

 It bears noting in conclusion that addiction treatment must and can only happen in the real world: in an actual drug treatment center staffed by actual drug rehab technicians and populated by actual drug recovery patients.
 What that means, in a practical sense, is that successful rehabilitation is largely a function of your ability to find a drug treatment center that’s right for you, and to ensure that your rehab program serves you as you are.